 But you could also change up your banana donuts in other ways!
 Stir mini chocolate chips or toasted nuts into the batter.
-Coat with a simple vanilla glaze or a brown butter glaze.
+Coat with a simple vanilla or brown butter glaze.
 Or sprinkle any glaze with chocolate jimmies or mini chocolate chips or chopped nuts!
 The scrumptious possibilities are endless.
-And they’re still pretty darn tasty if you decide to leave them plain!
+And they're still pretty darn tasty if you decide to leave them plain!

 So how will you adorn your Baked Banana Donuts?
 Whether you serve them for breakfast or dessert or sometime in between, I hope these yummy treats are a hit with your crew!